MolSSI-Education/python-package-best-practices/setup.md

 Throughout the rest of this set-up, we will assume that you are using the `conda` package manager.

-Please set up your python environment at as far in advance as possible.
+Please set-up your python environment as far in advance as possible.
 If you encounter problems with the installation procedure, ask your workshop organizers via e-mail for assistance so you are ready to go as soon as the workshop begins.